 What are the benefits of Phonics Reading?

-- learn the sounds of individual letters, group of letters and full words.
+learn the sounds of individual letters, groups of letters and full words.

 A strong foundation of phonics is essential!
 Then your child will be able to spell, read and later write well in later years.

 Some words in English do not follow phonics or spelling rules.
 Here is where Sight Reading flash cards are important.

 The library collection comes with 220 sight words for your child to learn (i.e., the, of, a, you, was, have, to, many, what, when).